politrons/LetsGO/programs/basket/README.md

  # Customer order service

-Examples of a real Go Http service with Idempotent API, that use design patterns as Dependency Injection, CQRS, DDD, NIO using go routines and channel.
+Examples of a real Go Http service with Idempotent API, that use design patterns as Dependency Injection, CQRS, DDD, Fail fast with Circuit breaker and NIO using go routines and channel.

 ### DDD Layers